 Grants and Fellowships

-The Center for East Asian Studies (CEAS) offers funding for both graduate and undergraduate students.
-For graduate students, the Center’s various Committees provide funds for accepted applicants researching topics concerning Japan, Korea, and China, and also allocate financial assistance to scholars from outside the city hoping to access the university’s rich East Asian collections through our Library Travel Grants.
+FOR GRADUATE STUDENTS, the Center’s various Committees provide funds for accepted applicants researching topics concerning Japan, Korea, and China, and also allocate financial assistance to scholars and advanced graduate students from outside the city hoping to access the university’s rich East Asian collections through our CEAS Library Travel Grants.

-Additionally, CEAS is connected to a host of external sources of scholarships and grants, both governmental and non-governmental, allowing for students to apply for opportunities to conduct on-site fieldwork and language study.
+In addition, UChicagoGRAD maintains a comprehensive database for grants and fellowships.
+CEAS is also connected to a host of external sources of scholarships and grants, both governmental and non-governmental, allowing for students to apply for opportunities to conduct on-site fieldwork and language study related to East Asia.